SharePoint Online: How to Use CAML Query in PowerShell?

 SharePoint CAML Query Builder Tool

 There are tools available to generate CAML Query.
-My favorite CAML query builders for SharePoint Online are U2U CAML Query Builder and CAML Designer, which work with SharePoint On-premises and SharePoint Online.
+My favorite CAML query builders for SharePoint Online are U2U CAML Query Builder and CAML Designer.
+These tools works with all versions of SharePoint, including SharePoint On-premises, SharePoint foundation and SharePoint Online (Although there is a slight variation on SharePoint Server version).

 Error: “One or more field types are not installed properly.
 Go to the list settings page to delete these fields.”